merenlab/merenlab.org/_posts/anvio/2018-12-01-combining-annotation-sources-for-pan.md

 ```

 {:.notice}
 Here is where the command-line stuff is going to start getting a little heavy.
-If you aren't comfortable with it yet, and want to get better acquainted (which is infitely worthwhile if you are going to be doing this stuff at all regularly), a great place to start is [here](https://astrobiomike.github.io/unix/unix-intro) :)
+If you aren't comfortable with it yet, and want to get better acquainted (which is *infinitely* worthwhile if you are going to be doing this stuff at all regularly), a great place to start is [here](https://astrobiomike.github.io/unix/unix-intro) :)

 Here we are going to parse the gff files from `prodigal` to match the formatting for the anvi'o external gene calls file.
 This is a tab-delimited file (with a header) with 6 columns: "gene_callers_id", "contig", "start", "stop", "direction", "partial", "source", and "version".
 Here is one way to build those last 5 columns: